 - 1/2 cup almond milk

-- 1/4 tsp red pepper flakes (omit for AIP)
+- 1/4 teaspoon red pepper flakes (omit for AIP)

-- 1 tsp Herbes de Provence (or italian seasoning blend)
+- 1 teaspoon Herbes de Provence (or italian seasoning blend)

 - fresh parsley (to taste; or fresh basil; optional)